vvijayblr/PageWithAppRouter/VSCodeREADME.md

 The Package.json
 Our approuter is a node.js based application, which means we need a package.json file describing the application and its dependencies (only one in this case).
 We create the following file on root level of the project (next to all other files):

 By the way: The approach we are following here with our approuter is also referred to as a “standalone approuter”.
-You can read about the differences between a standalone and managed approuters in this blog post.
+You can read about the differences between a standalone and managed approuters in this blog post: https://blogs.sap.com/2021/05/17/sap-tech-bytes-faq-managed-approuter-vs.-standalone-approuter/

 Deployment Configuration - manifest.yaml
 To be able to deploy our approuter to Cloud Foundry (cf push), we need a manifest.yaml file as our deployment descriptor.
 We create this file on root level of the project: